Update browser for a secure Minnesota Orchestra experience

 Prior to many Minnesota Orchestra performances, pre-concert activities at Orchestra Hall provide enriching and entertaining experiences.
 Come early to hear music, attend a concert preview or just hang out before the show!

-On Thursday, December 5 (10:15 a.m.) and Friday, December 6 (7:15 p.m.), prior to the Minnesota Orchestra’s The Best of Bach performances, Nicholas Landrum gives a pre-concert lecture in the Target Atrium.
-Landrum’s lecture, “Immortal Bach,” explores the questions: Is Bach a conservator of tradition, or a revolutionary?
-What is his timeless grasp on composers and audiences these 275 years after his death and how did he manage to write so much music?
+On Friday, March 28, at 7:15 p.m., and Saturday, March 29, at 6:15 p.m., Nicholas Landrum will host a pre-concert Q&A with guest conductor Sir James MacMillan in the Target Atrium.
+Their discussion will diving into the rich Scottish and Catholic influences that fuel MacMillan’s bold, deeply expressive music.
+From his haunting sacred choral works to his electrifying orchestral pieces—and his dynamic role as both composer and conductor—MacMillan will reveal the passions and stories behind his celebrated career.
 Landrum is an award-winning composer, vocalist and educator born in Philadelphia.
 He is the recipient of the Dean’s Prize in composition at Indiana University, where he completed his doctorate, and has had his works performed and recorded by the National Basilica Choir in Washington, D.C., and members of the Minnesota Orchestra, among many others.